 No one likes to contemplate their own death, or the death of their loved ones and this is why many people put off making a will.

-Everyone should have a professionally prepared will.
-It is estimated that around one third of people in the UK die without having made a valid will and without one the cost and time taken to administer your estate after your death could increase signficantly.
-It could also lead to additional worry and stress for your loved ones during an already difficult time.
+It is estimated that around one third of people in the UK die without having made a valid will and without one the cost and time taken to administer your estate after your death could increase significantly.
+It could also lead to additional worry and stress for your loved ones at what is an already difficult time.

 Can I draft my Own Will?